nivali3/EPP_final_project/README.md

 First Task: `table_5_6_nls.ipynb`- TRY to re-do the code using estimagic.

 ## REMEMBER: Fix the PATH in the files at the end!

+QUESTION: Would it matter if we store all the generated outpus in .csv files or should we store them in .yaml and only final ones in .csv?

+In table_5_6_NLS, how does the initial values for k, g, and s guessed?